Super-Protocol/docs/docs/marketplace/guides/troubleshooting.md

 If MetaMask shows no requests, refresh the page and press the **Enter Marketplace** button again.

-If the problem persists, restart your browser and log in to MetaMask before trying to enter the Marketplace.
+If the problem persists, restart your browser and unlock MetaMask before trying to enter the Marketplace.

 ## Order status: Error